October 1, 2016

 Don Sparrow, in the presence of Prince Phillip, announces that Alberta is committed to protecting Alberta’s natural heritage and will set aside large tracts of land as protected areas.
 The Special Places 2000 program develops from this announcement.

-At the Tri-Council meeting of federal and provincial parks, environment, and wildlife ministers, the draft document for “Special Places 2000: Alberta’s Natural Heritage” is tabled.
+In November, at the Tri-Council meeting of federal and provincial parks, environment, and wildlife ministers, the draft document for “Special Places 2000: Alberta’s Natural Heritage” is tabled.
 The Special Places initiative has four goals: preservation, heritage protection, outdoor recreation, and heritage tourism.

-AWA is invited by Alberta Tourism to participate in a Land-Use Planning Workshop.
+In April, AWA is invited by Alberta Tourism to participate in a Land-Use Planning Workshop.

 Immediate actions for conservation identified in AWA’s position paper: